awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.rst

 Retrieve Polices for an Authorized Sender
 =========================================

 Return the sending authorization policies that are associated with a specific email identity or domain identity.
+To get the sending authorization for a given email address or domain use the :SES-api:`GetIdentityPolicy <API_GetIdentityPolicy>`operation.

 **Imports**